ARQtty/mnist-DCGAN/README.md

 # mnist-DCGAN

-PyTorch implementation of DCGAN on MNIST dataset
+PyTorch cuda implementation of DCGAN on MNIST dataset

+Convergence achieves near 20 epochs.
+Be careful with size of images.
+It is 29px